songrunxian/shell-program/README.md

 In this repository for my learning about shell programming

-1.sh:	echo , read , test
+001.sh:	echo , read , test
+002.sh: shell grammar basic 1